 To achieving towering blades of grass, set your mower to its maximum, which means it will cut at 2.5 to 3 inches.
 Also keep your mower’s blade sharp, which will make for a clean cut and will avoid tearing or otherwise damaging the blades of grass as they are mowed.
 Finally, avoid mowing wet grass since that can also damage your lawn.

 Another way to keep your lawn healthy and low-maintenance is to keep grass clippings on the lawn after you mow.
-Decomposing clippings add nitrogen, a major nutrient for grass, to the soil.
+Decomposing clippings add nitrogen, a major nutrient for grass, to the soil (see our article on Grasscycling to learn more).
 Many homeowners worry that keeping grass clippings will lead to thatch, dying grass parts that form a matted layer, which keeps moisture and oxygen from reaching grass roots.
 Thatch won’t form from cut grass.
 Instead, the clippings will attract earthworms, which break down thatch.

 What does cause thatch?
 Too much fertilizer.
 To remove it, use a hard-tined rake to scrape the thatch out.
 Then, spread a layer of compost on top of the soil.
 The compost will encourage earthworms to come and break down the thatch as quickly as it can be formed.
 Learn more about controlling lawn thatch here.